AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 <p>If you have any questions about the process you can contact <a href="mailto:womeninIT@digital.gov.au?Subject=Women%20in%20IT" target="_top">womeninIT@digital.gov.au</a></p>

 <h2 id="History-and-funding">History and funding</h2>
-<p>The women in IT programs were founded by Dell Australia and New Zealand in 2005 and were launched for government in 2007 &mdash; in collaboration with the Department of Finance.</p>
+<p>The Women in IT programs were founded by Dell Australia and New Zealand in 2005 and were launched for government in 2007 &mdash; in collaboration with the Department of Finance.</p>
 <p>In December 2016, responsibility for and coordination of the programs moved from the Department of Finance to the Digital Transformation Agency.</p>
 <p>Dell supports Orijen Consulting to facilitate and manage the day-to-day activities of the programs.
 Agencies and departments are invoiced directly by Orijen for participation.</p>